-- Who approached who?
+- Who approached whom?

-- If the woman approached the accused and pushed him, was any reaction in self defence?
+- If the woman approached the accused and pushed him, was any reaction in self-defence?

-Both police officers recorded in their notebooks that there were no noticeable injuries on the woman – ie. no bruising or redness where she claimed she was punched.
+Both police officers recorded in their notebooks that there were no noticeable injuries on the woman – i.e., no bruising or redness where she claimed she was punched.
 Police failed to take note of the text message and made no inquiries about the male from the lift.
 They found the unit to be neat and tidy.

-The accused was at home when they arrived.
+The accused was at home when the police arrived.
 He was immediately arrested and correctly cautioned that he did not have to say anything if he did not wish to do so as anything he said could be used in evidence.
 He politely declined to answer questions, however said, “off the record, she hit me first, I hit her on the shoulder in a reflex action” and demonstrated an open left hand horizontal slapping movement.
 Police regarded this as an admission of guilt.
-Assuming the punches did not occur, we saw this ‘admission’ as a clear indication of self-defence.
+Assuming the punches did not occur, we saw this “admission” as a clear indication of self-defence.

-The potential penalties for the assault matter included imprisonment of up to 12 months and fine of up to $2,200, as well as every penalty in between, such as good behaviour bonds, community service order, intensive corrections order and suspended prison sentence.
-The penalty for breaching a provisional AVO include, in addition to be arrested and charged), a fine of up to $5,500 and up to 2 years gaol.
+The potential penalties for the assault matter included imprisonment of up to 12 months and fine of up to $2,200, as well as a range of other penalties, such as a good behaviour bond, community service order, intensive corrections order, and suspended prison sentence.
+The penalty for breaching a provisional AVO included an additional fine of up to $5,500 and up to two years jail.

-Preparation for Defended Hearing:
+Preparation for defended hearing